KnightChaser/lyraesel/README.md

 # lyraesel

-### HTTP smuggling (sending executable files via only JavaScript(using `application/octet-stream`), to evade general security system)
+### HTTP smuggling demonstration (sending executable files with Base64-based text string, not executable itself to evade general security system)

 HTTP smuggling is a technique used to send executable files using only JavaScript and the `application/octet-stream` content type.
 This technique can be used to bypass general security systems that may block or inspect certain file types.

 To perform HTTP smuggling, the following steps can be followed:

 1. Encode the executable file into a JavaScript-friendly format, such as Base64.
+2. Apply cyclic XOR encryption to the encoded file to randomize network traffic.
-2. Embed the encoded file within a JavaScript code snippet.
+3. Embed the encrypted file within a JavaScript code snippet.
-3. Set the `Content-Type` header of the HTTP request to `application/octet-stream`.
+4. Set the `Content-Type` header of the HTTP request to `application/octet-stream`.
-4. Send the HTTP request containing the JavaScript code snippet to the target server.
+5. Send the HTTP request containing the JavaScript code snippet to the target server.

 It's important to note that HTTP smuggling can be considered a security vulnerability and is often used for malicious purposes.
 It's crucial to understand the risks associated with this technique and use it responsibly, only in controlled environments for legitimate purposes.